M Search · Compensation Intelligence Report

 Why Candidates Move — Ranked Motivators

-Ranked by frequency across 323 rich screen notes.
-These are the actual stated or observed reasons candidates were open to a conversation — not hypothetical motivators.
+Ranked by frequency across screen conversations.
+These are the actual stated or observed reasons candidates were open to a conversation — not hypothetical motivators from a survey.

 1.